 At the conclusion of your case and after all other benefits have been paid, workers’ compensation may offer a lump sum amount to settle your case when an injury results in permanent disability.
 The amount of this benefit is calculated by determining the degree of your permanent disability.
 Some injuries allow consideration of how your injury impairs your ability to work and enjoy a normal life.
 You may also qualify for vocational rehabilitation benefits, which is retraining that can aid you in obtaining and maintaining employment if you are unable to pursue employment similar to that you held before your injury.

 You may receive benefits for as long as you remain totally disabled or for a set, scheduled number of weeks.
-A lump-sum settlement may allow you to get this money up front rather than over time.
+A lump-sum settlement may allow you to get this money upfront rather than overtime.
 This can be done by resolving your case with the medical benefits remaining open or by closing off your rights to further medical benefits.
-The correct type of settlement to choose will depend on each specific situation.
+The correct type of worker’s compensation settlement Iowa to choose will depend on each specific situation.

 Maximum Medical Improvement